jj101k/circuitfind/README.md

 3,500,000 so about 1/11 of a second.

 # Room for improvement

+Pragmatic RAM usage is likely to be higher, since you want to know if a target cell is owned by the current path or its counterpart; there's some wastage here since blocked cells ignore three bits.
+The possible states for a cell are: path1[8] + path2[8] + is_block[1], which is never going to fit comfortably into a binary number, and there's no dancing around that.
+For all practical purposes, there are only 7 possible directions since one of them was the source, but that's awkward to traverse since you need to examine 1 <= n <= 4 nodes to determine if the node is +1 or not.
+If we do have 7+7+1, that would conveniently enable a final null value to indicate an empty node, perhaps with 0000 as null and 1000 as blockage.
+You could save a bit more data (literally, one bit) by traversing each encountered route when found, but that's going to end up O(n^2) for reads - far worse than the existing 8n.

 In principle the minimum for the worst case for this kind of algorithm would be on the order of 5,000 writes and 5,000 reads, which is around 1/3 the scale, and